-Do you realize many of these sailing phrases are about the ‘unknown’ – something in most of these terms is not so well known?
+Do you realize many of these sailing phrases are about the ‘unknown’ – something in most of these terms are not so well known?
 Is that what in the sea means – to be in the middle of the unknown?
 That reminds me of another term – in the middle of nowhere.

 Any Sailing Phrases that I missed? do add to the list.

-Recommend you to read following.
+Recommend you to read the following.